aion1/Avrio/README.md

 # Aviro
-A c/c++ implementation of a blockchain based cryptocurrency featuring multiple chains, proof of node and no PoW!
+A c/c++ implementation of a multi blockchain cryptocurrency featuring multiple chains, proof of node and no PoW!
 Join our discord for more info http://discord.gg/R3UhgCk

 ## TODO:
 - [ ] Fill out the todo list